-Fruit of the womb
+Fruit of the Womb

-Sixteen years ago, the Choice of Termination of Pregnancy Act was passed by the South African parliament, legitimising the practice of direct abortion under certain conditions.
+BY MICHAEL SHACKLETON – Sixteen years ago, the Choice of Termination of Pregnancy Act was passed by the South African parliament, legitimising the practice of direct abortion under certain conditions.
 Legal challenges against the Act were dismissed by the Pretoria High Court in the following year.

 In spite of continued protests by the Southern African Catholic Bishops’ Conference and challenges in the courts, the Act was finally amended in 2008 to facilitate access to abortion to an even broader extent, and this promptly came into force.